Skip to content

 Clear Away Clutter and Monitor Pet Interactions

-The high energy of many outdoor activities can make it tough to keep track of everyone, including furry household members.
+The high energy of outdoor activities can make it tough to keep track of everyone, including furry household members.
 Again, prevention should be a top priority.
-Look for any tools and toys lying around, and put them away.
+Look for any tools and toys lying around and put them away.
 Block off or call attention to potential hazards, such as slick or uneven spots near the pool.

-Manage and Clean Up Storm Damage
+Clean Up Storm Damage

 Protect your home from the elements and keep your outdoor living areas safe by following these tips:

-• Pick up branches and other debris so that adults and children can walk around safely
+• Pick up branches and other debris so that adults and children can walk around safely.

-• Assess your roof to make sure the shingles aren’t cracked or crumbling
+• Assess your roof to make sure the shingles aren’t cracked or crumbling.

-• Trim tall trees and shrubs
+• Trim tall trees and shrubs.

-• Avoid wooded areas with leaf litter
+• Avoid wooded areas with leaf litter.

-• Mow tall grass that can create a tick habitat
+• Mow tall grass that can create a tick habitat.

-• Use insect repellent and/or treat clothing
+• Use insect repellent and/or treat clothing.

-• Check family members, pets and yourself when you come inside
+• Check family members, pets and yourself when you come inside.

-• Shower soon after coming inside
+• Shower soon after coming inside.

-• Wash clothing and dry on high heat, which kills ticks
+• Wash clothing and dry on high heat, which kills ticks.

 Back To Top